 [Candidate Name] is engaged in research that is interdisciplinary in nature.
-[He/she holds a joint appointment in the departments of [discipline] and [discipline].]
-We invite your consideration of the interdisciplinary nature of [Candidate Name's] work in your review of [his/her] scholarly contributions.
+The candidate holds a joint appointment in the departments of [discipline] and [discipline].
+We invite your consideration of the interdisciplinary nature of the candidate's work in your review of their scholarly contributions.